 “How many references do I have in my inventory?”

-So how do you manage your stock?
+How do you manage your stock then?